Hossein Rajabian: Imprisonment and hunger strike

 Hossein Rajabian was sent to the ward 7 of Evin Prison in Tehran.
-After spending one third of his total period of imprisonment (that is 11 months), he went on hunger strike to protest against unjust trial, lack of medical facilities, and transfer of his brother to another ward called section 8 of the same prison.
+After spending one third of his total period of imprisonment, he went on hunger strike to protest against unjust trial, lack of medical facilities, and transfer of his brother to another ward called section 8 of the same prison.
 During the first hunger strike period, which lasted 14 days, he was transferred to hospital because of pulmonary infection and he could not continue his hunger strike because of the interference of the representative of the prosecutor who was sent as an intermediary.
 After some time, he sent an open letter to the judicial authorities of Iran and went again on strike which brought him the support of international artists.
 After 36 days of hunger strike, he could convince the judicial authorities of Iran to review his case and grant him medical leave for the treatment of his left kidney suffered from infections and blood arising out of hunger strike. he, after a contentious struggle with the judicial officer of the prison was sent to the ward 8 for punishment.
 After spending three years in Evin Prison, he was finally released from Evin Prison under pressure from the world media and the reaction of human rights organizations around the world.